| Tesseract Gpu Processing

 sequentially, which creates a low-level process stream.
 This allows us to map functions from OOP code into a Stream

+instruction set.
 We have implemented standard force-based physics equations

 as an example of the processor.
 Fleshing out the collision model is all

+that is neccessary to complete a model.
 This is significant, as this moves both draw and physics

 update cycles to the GPU.
 It frees the CPU-GPU bridge interface from